-Jessica Fansler is the Contract Management Specialist and has been with the Florida Network since 1999.
-Jessica really understands the importance of our mission and has a deep passion for the youth we serve and the staff who are there to help our children make the transition to adulthood easier.
+Jessica Fansler is the Program Support Specialist and has been with the Florida Network since 1999.
+Jessica truly understands the importance of our mission and has a deep passion for the youth we serve and the staff who are there to help our children make the transition to adulthood easier.
 She loves working with and providing support to our local programs to ensure our services are making a difference in the lives of Florida’s children and their families.

 Brandi R. Hudson

-Brandi R. Hudson, MBA is the SNAP Program Specialist at the Florida Network of Youth and Family Services.
-She is the newest member of the team hailing all the way from a little town called Aliquippa, Pennsylvania.
+Brandi R. Hudson, MBA is the Program Coordinator at the Florida Network of Youth and Family Services.
+She hails all the way from a little town called Aliquippa, Pennsylvania.
 She obtained her Bachelors Degree from West Virginia University and her MBA from Carlow University.
 Brandi has worked with the SNAP program for the last 9 years and is a trained facilitator of the Boys, Girls, and School based programs.
 She is responsible for providing support to the sites that have implemented the SNAP program as well as facilitating training with the training team.

 Director of Information Management